peak-load/esp8266-watering/README.md

 Homeassistant automation will be used to contol and monitor this device.

-# Minimal testing of fuctionality (tested on Debian and Ubuntu) :smile:
+# Minimal testing of fuctionality (tested on Debian) :tada:

 - [x] Install and configure mosquitto
 `apt install -y mosquitto`